 Robin Hardman (he/him), baritone, started his singing training early in childhood when he joined the Raleigh Boychoir.
 From there, he spent his entire secondary education years in school choirs, musicals, and music theory classes, until he went on to pursue a degree in Music Education at UNCG.
 Once he arrived in Greensboro, he began working with various Episcopal churches in the Triad, as well as ensembles like Bel Canto Company, Music Anima, and even some out-of-state ensembles as far away as Arizona.

 Robin has a passion for choral music and the collaborative spirit contained in the best ensembles in the world.
 There is an inherent beauty in coming together to become more than the sum of an ensemble’s parts, and he revels in that beauty any chance he can get.
 When he’s not making music, Robin works as an IT engineer and has many technical hobbies, including computer building, photography and videography, astrophotography, drone flying, and just about any other sort of nerdy activity you can name.
-He lives in Greensboro with his (new!) wife, Catherine; their Labrador, Luna; and whatever animal shows up on the porch needing shelter.
+He lives in Greensboro with his (new!) wife, Catherine; their Labrador, Luna; and their three cats, Tux, Van, and Stevie.

 Zeke Duncan